(c) Bunter Kreis am Universitätsklinikum Essen

 NICU goes mobile

-Mobile app for siblings are the latest development.
-They help children to understand and deal with the situation when their brother or sister is born preterm.
+Mobile apps for siblings are another development.
+They help children to understand and deal with the situation when their brother or sister was either born preterm or with special needs that require medical treatment.

 Baby + App